 Crispy Chicken Torta.
 What’s with the Cubs and crispy chicken?
 Anyway, the Crispy Chicken Torta is a torta roll (surprise!) with Homestyle (as opposed to Awaystyle…snort) crispy chicken, mayo ancho cabbage and cotija cheese.

 Quesabirria.
 I don’t know what this is, I’m just proud of being able to spell “Quesabirria”.
 Seriously, this is barbacoa, Spanish onions, and chihuahua cheese on a crispy flour tortilla, covered with ancho chili sauce.

 One other note for 2023: in case you weren’t aware, Wrigley Field is cashless now (so much for the Chicago Dogs guys keeping the change)…so credit or debit cards or mobile apps are the only form of payment you can use.
 Personally I’m fine with this, so long as they don’t insist on my using my own credit card.

 Hungry yet?
 Is that it?
 Wow, seems like I was just getting started!

 There you have it my friends, your full Wrigley Field food menu analysis.
 Feel free to let me know if anything changes.
 If you’d like to know where to find any of these items, the Cubs have a listing here that you might be able to use for a while…

 Be sure to check back for any changes, and share this with anyone planning a trip to Wrigley!

 Interested in finding out more about the Friendly Confines?
-Click here to read my complete Wrigley Field Guide…and become an expert on tickets, seating, getting there and more!
+Click here to read my complete Wrigley Field Guide…and become an expert on finding deals on tickets, choosing a great seat, landing a parking spot and more!